Hotels

 Barcelona Areas

-By far the best way to narrow the choice down is to decide what area you’d like to stay in, and start there.
+By far the best way to narrow the choice down is to decide what area you’d like to stay in.
 That comes down to what you want to see and do when you’re in Barcelona.

 You’ll see the Ciutat Vella talked about frequently, and for the most part that’s where tourists want to be.
 Eixample and Gracia are the others, but I’ll get onto those shortly.
-Be aware that Ciutat Vella is literally just ‘old town’ in Catalan, and that’s divided into a few distinct areas: El Gòtic; El Born; El Raval; and La Barceloneta.
+Be aware that Ciutat Vella is literally just ‘old town’ in Catalan.
+It’s divided into a few distinct areas: El Gòtic; El Born; El Raval; and La Barceloneta.

 Each area has its own character, and that may help guide your choice: